Use Trace-Derived Extraction As Meta-Learning

 • Can new evidence update nearby old memory rather than only appending new records?

-• Is weight or policy learning limited to domains with sufficiently strong feedback?
+• Is distributed-parametric or policy learning limited to domains with sufficiently strong feedback?

 Relevant Notes: